-The subscription service model is usually added to the applications which provides streaming services.
-The basic formula is that user can install & use the limited version of the application for free and then can apply for a free trial.
-Afterwards, the user needs to pay monthly or yearly to get access to the full content of the downloaded app.
+The subscription service model is usually added to the applications which provide streaming services.
+The basic formula is that users can install & use the limited version of the application for free and then can apply for a free trial.
+Afterward, the user needs to pay monthly or yearly to get access to the full content of the downloaded app.

 By offering a discount on the long term plans, developers can encourage users to opt for long-term subscriptions.

 This model is not a go-to strategy for gaming and e-commerce applications but for content-focused applications, it contributes to major revenue generation.